-External decorations None.

 Conservatories / porches None.
 Communal areas None.
 Garages and permanent outbuildings Visually inspected.

-There is a brick integral garage which has been sub-divided into a garden store and utility room.
+There is an integral garage of brick construction under a flat felt roof covering.

 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear of the property, these being laid out in grass and concrete paving.
+There are garden grounds to the front and rear of the property, these being laid out in grass, concrete paving and stone chips.
 Boundary divisions are marked by timber fencing, post/wire fencing and hedging.
 There is a driveway to the front of the property.